Every week there’s a new “100 AI Tools You NEED” thread on Twitter. Most of them are demos pretending to be products.

 - Write documentation that people actually read

-Why it wins: It handles large context windows well.
+What I like: It handles large context windows well.
 I can paste an entire file and ask specific questions about it.
-GPT-4 and Gemini are good too, but Claude Code’s terminal integration makes it frictionless.
+The terminal integration means I don’t have to context-switch into a browser.
+GPT-4 and Gemini are solid alternatives depending on what you’re doing.

 Cost: Comes with Claude Pro ($20/mo) or use the API.